Class of 2020

 Callahan Award (1999)

-Known for her mental toughness, strategic mind and field vision, Jody was an essential teammate and anchor during the most important points.
-On offense, Jody penetrated defenses with her break throws and explosive handler cutting.
-Her handler defense has been described as smothering, while at the same time, she excelled at guarding a wide range of players by out-working and outsmarting them.
+Known for their mental toughness, strategic mind and field vision, Jody was an essential teammate and anchor during the most important points.
+On offense, Jody penetrated defenses with their break throws and explosive handler cutting.
+Their handler defense has been described as smothering, while at the same time, they excelled at guarding a wide range of players by out-working and outsmarting them.
 Jody was a key leader both on and off the field for Fury.
-She possessed the uncanny ability to read the pulse of the team and knew exactly what was needed to be said or done to position the team for success.
+They possessed the uncanny ability to read the pulse of the team and knew exactly what was needed to be said or done to position the team for success.

-Jody is also celebrated for her work in building, leading and sustaining communities of ultimate players.
-Through coaching, she assisted Stanford Superfly in their consecutive winning streak at College Nationals; she ran coaching clinics for new players; and she was the first coach of the University of Miami women’s team from 2013-2016.
+Jody is also celebrated for their work in building, leading, and sustaining communities of ultimate players.
+Through coaching, they assisted Stanford Superfly in their consecutive winning streak at College Nationals; ran coaching clinics for new players; and they were the first coach of the University of Miami women’s team from 2013-2016.
 As a member of Downtown Brown, Jody was instrumental in expanding the team’s impact by inviting top players of color from across the country to compete at the 2006 Sunbreak (formerly Potlatch) tournament, becoming the first-ever elite mixed players of color team.

 Contributions & Service